 Libsailfishapp DocsAPI Documentation

-This document also serves to describe the functionality of libsailfishapp so that developers who cannot use libsailfishapp in their projects can use this document as a guide for how to replicate the directory layout and paths.
+This document also serves to describe the functionality of libsailfishapp so that developers who cannot use it in their projects can use the info provided here as a guide for how to replicate the directory layout and paths.
 However, we generally recommend using libsailfishapp where possible, as it will allow applications to easily and automatically integrate well with Sailfish OS.

 BuildRequires: pkgconfig(sailfishapp)to your .spec file